 It is better not to take it before bedtime.
 This is because the blood flow in the brain becomes too good to sleep well.

-* It improves blood circulation and improves blood flow in the penile arteries of the penis, and therefore it is effective for ED (erectile dysfunction).
+* It improves blood circulation and improves blood flow in the penile arteries of the penis.
+Therefore, it is effective for ED (erectile dysfunction).

 <Reference Link>: Ginkgo biloba attenuates aluminum lactate-induced neurotoxicity in reproductive senescent female rats: behavioral, biochemical, and histopathological study